 In this discipline it will be considered key components in the development process of mobile applications.
 The course will cover topics such as HTML5, JavaScript, jQuery, jQuery Mobile and other web and mobile development technologies.
 It will be presented a variety of cross-platform mobile applications development.
 The lectures and the seminars will provide knowledge for creating mobile applications for different operating systems such as Android, iOS, Windows Phone 8 and etc. The course should end with development of a project that the students will present to the audience.

-The course valuation consists of several components.
-For full time students the final grade is formed as follows: FG = 0.5 MTE + 0.5 IA, where:
+FG = 0.5 \ MTE + 0.5 \ IA, where:

 IMPLEMENTATION PROGRAMMING MODELS IN WEB SYSTEMS, ECTS 4